cbrideau/csshnator/README.md

   -h, --help            show this help message and exit -l LOGIN, --login LOGIN
                         Login username to pass to all hosts used.
+  -p PROFILE, --profile PROFILE
-  -c CLUSTER_NAME, --cluster-name CLUSTER_NAME
+                        Profile to use in terminator -c CLUSTER_NAME, --cluster-name CLUSTER_NAME
                         Cluster name is a collection of hosts available on ~/.csshnatorrc file